Updated: July 5th 2017 (07/05/2017)

 Although it seems obvious, everything must be tailored proportionally to the individual.
 This includes the amount of total calories per day and the amount of carbs, fats and protein.

-Here is some of the differences you should consider:
+Here are some of the differences you should consider:

-- Women’s resting metabolic rate can be 20 – 40% less than men, meaning they need less calories.
+- Women’s resting metabolic rate can be 20 – 40% less than men, meaning they need fewer calories.

 - They require a lower dose of protein or lecuine to stimulate Muscle Protein Synthesis.

-- They likely have smaller glycogen stores, so even though they tolerate carbohydates well, they probably need a smaller daily or per meal amount of carbs.
+- They likely have smaller glycogen stores, so even though they tolerate carbohydrates well, they probably need a smaller amount of carbs, daily or per meal .

 As you can see, women should not follow the same diet plan as their male counterparts.
 Along with adjusting calories, the macronutrient composition of their diet must be tailored and varied.